-- Once the topic is identified, a synopsis should be submitted by each project group to the Project Evaluation Committee duly signed by the project supervisor (guide).
+- Once the topic is identified, a synopsis shall be submitted by each project group to the Project Evaluation Committee duly signed by the project supervisor (guide).
 The synopsis evaluation is normally done within first fortnight after commencement of academic session.

 Each project group has to give 10 minutes presentations during the synopsis evaluation.
 Approval / Rejection of project will be at the sole discretion of Project Evaluation Committee.
 Synopsis presentation can be of maximum 20 slides as follows:

 - Students are required to meet their Project supervisor regularly (atleast once a week).
-Each student must submit a monthly progress report to the Project Coordinator duly signed by supervisor.
+Each Group must submit a monthly progress report to the Project Coordinator duly signed by supervisor.
 Continuous evalution is done by the Project supervisor on the basis of Monthly Progress Report.

-- End -Term Evalution of Project is done on the basis of student presentation during Internal exam and external exam.
+- End -Term Evalution of Project is done on the basis of group presentation during Internal exam and external exam.
 Student need to submit a project report before end term evalution.
 Following format can be adopted for Research based Project Report

 - Research Topic